 Social media broadly refers to online platforms which enable users to share content online and interact with others.
 Examples of social media platforms include but are not limited to:

-- video- and photo-sharing platforms, such as Instagram, Snapchat, Pinterest, YouTube, Periscope, Vimeo, Vine, Flickr
+- video and photo sharing platforms such as Instagram, Snapchat, Pinterest, YouTube, Periscope, Vimeo, Flickr, TikTok, Discord

 - public wikis and online collaborations, such as Wikipedia

 - forums, discussion boards and groups, such as Google+ and Whirlpool, as well as online review sites such as TripAdvisor, Yelp and Booking.com

 - instant messaging, such as Facebook Messenger, WhatsApp, Snapchat, and including SMS

 - geo-spatial tagging such as Foursquare, Geocaching, ‘check in’ features on social media platforms.

 As of October 2022, the Museum uses the following social media platforms as an official way of communicating and connecting with the Museum’s audiences: